ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 ## Database Design

+Database design involves a model or plan developed to determine how the data is stored, organized and manipulated.
+The design addresses what data will be stored, how they will be classified, and the interrelationships between the data across different tables in the database.
 * Every row-column combination contains a single *atomic* value, i.e., not containing parts we might want to work with separately.
 * One field per type of information
 * No redundant information
     * Split into separate tables with one table per class of information
     * Needs an identifier in common between tables – shared column - to reconnect (known as a *foreign key*).

+## Terminology

+In the Introduction to SQL lesson, we introduced the terms "fields", "records", and "values".
+These terms are commonly used in databases while the "columns", "rows", and "cells" terms are more common in spreadsheets.
+Fields store a single kind of information (text, integers, etc.) related to one topic (country, interview date, province), while records are a set of fields containing specific values related to one item in your database (a farm, a plot, a crop).

+To design a database, we must first decide what kinds of things we want to represent as tables.
+A table is the physical manifestation of a kind of "entity".
+An entity is the conceptual representation of the thing we want to store informtation about in the database, with each row containing information about one entity.
+An entity has "attributes" that describe it, represented as fields.
+For example, an article or a journal is an entity.
+Attributes would be things like the Country, province or which would appear as fields.

+To create relationships between tables later on, it is important to designate one column as a primary key.
+A primary key, often designated as PK, is one attribute of an entity that distinguishes it from the other entities (or records) in your table.
+The primary key must be unique for each row for this to work.
+A common way to create a primary key in a table is to make an 'id' field that contains an auto-generated integer that increases by 1 for each new record.
+This will ensure that your primary key is unique.

 ## Import